trojancode/trojancode/README.md

 ### Hi there, I'm Ajmal Musthafa - TROJANCODE 👋

 - 🔭 I’m currently working on ...
-Hackvisor
+NO WHERE
 - 🌱 I’m currently learning ...
 BCA at Mes College
 - 👯 I’m looking to collaborate on ...
 Flutter and MERN stack Developer
 - 🤔 I’m looking for help with ...